vin-00/Expense-Tracker/README.md

 - Visual Representation: Visualize your financial data with interactive doughnut charts.
 Gain insights into your expenditure and income distribution at a glance.

--Custom Category Creation : Create your own categoies for expenses and incomes .
+- Custom Category Creation : Create your own categoies for expenses and incomes .

 # Getting Started: